We have written made available software and libraries that implement well known and experimental causal discovery algorithms:

 A Java library and command line implementation of algorithms for performing causal discovery on big data.
 Use this software if you are interested incorporating analysis via a shell script or in a Java-based program.
 The ‘Software’ button below leads to a comprehensive repository.
 Choose the ‘causal-cmd-x.x.x -jar-with-dependencies.jar’ from the downloads list when using this as an executable via the command line or as an API in a Java program.

-TETRAD is a desktop java application that can connect to outside super computing resources if neccesary which creates, simulates data from, estimates, tests, predicts with, and searches for causal and statistical models.
+TETRAD is a desktop Java application that creates, simulates data from, estimates, tests, predicts with, and searches for causal and statistical models.
 The aim of the program is to provide sophisticated methods in a friendly interface requiring very little statistical sophistication of the user and no programming knowledge.

 The program contains a variety of well-tested algorithms for searching for causal explanations of data under a variety of data formats and user knowledge of the domain, for uploading large data sets, manipulating data formats, and specifying models, as well as algorithms for estimating statistical parameters, testing models, predicting from models, altering predictions using new data, and extensive facilities for simulating data from user specified models, all in a uniform drag and drop graphical user interface.

 WARNING: Tetrad will not work well if your Java is 1.8 or lower.
 Tetrad will work on all major platforms once a recent version (>1.8 or version 9+) of the Java JRE/JCK is installed.
 We find that the most recent Corretto JRE/JDK with long term support (LTS) works well cross-platform.